redstrate/redstrate.com/content/fund.md

 I'm in between work - _not related to my own projects or hobbies_ - and school.
 I'm always balancing between what I do in my free time, but donations help me do the stuff I want and possibly the things you enjoy!
 As always, **donations are never required but appreciated**.

-If you wish to recieve something material in return for your money, I'm [open for art commissions!](/commission)
+If you wish to receive something material in return for your money, I'm [open for art commissions!](/commission)

 ## Ko-Fi